CiscoDevNet/node-sparkbot/README.md

 **Done, your bot is live**

-Let's check it's live by hittinh its healthcheck endpoint:
+Let's check it's live by hitting its healthcheck endpoint:

 ```
 # simply run: curl http://localhost:8080